-- 1/4 cup sour cream
+- ¼ cup sour cream

 - 3 large eggs

-- Preheat oven to 320 degrees.
+- Preheat oven to 325 degrees Fahrenheit.

 - Dollop half the cooled, pureed berries randomly over cream cheese mixture and swirl with a knife.

 - Cut into 20 bars, 4 wide by 5 long.